corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

         url
 ```

-More info on the [cargo-machete project page](https://github.com/bnjbvr/cargo-machete).
+More info on the [cargo-machete](https://github.com/bnjbvr/cargo-machete), [cargo-shear](https://github.com/Boshen/cargo-shear), and [cargo-udeps](https://github.com/est31/cargo-udeps) project pages.

+Thanks for mentioning `cargo-sheer` and `cargo-udeps` to reader [Nicholas Nethercote](https://nnethercote.github.io/) who is the author of the [Rust Performance Book](https://nnethercote.github.io/perf-book/) and the famous [How to speed up the Rust compiler series](https://nnethercote.github.io/2025/05/22/how-to-speed-up-the-rust-compiler-in-may-2025.html).

 ### Update Dependencies